-ACCESS (Area Cooperative Computerized Educational Service System) is one of 18 Information Technology Centers (ITCs) licensed by the Ohio Department of Education (ODE).
-ACCESS is a membership organization, wholly owned by its member districts and governed by a Board of Directors elected by the membership.
-ACCESS serves 26 school districts in Columbiana and Mahoning County, two (2) educational service centers, nine (9) non-public schools, one (1) Special Education Regional Resource Centers and The Public Library of Youngstown & Mahoning County.
+The Area Cooperative Computerized Educational Service System (ACCESS) is a membership organization, wholly owned by its member districts and governed by a Board of Directors elected by the membership.
+ACCESS serves 26 school districts in Columbiana and Mahoning County, two (2) educational service centers, nine (9) non-public schools, one (1) Special Education Regional Resource Center and The Public Library of Youngstown & Mahoning County.
 The jointly governed organization was formed for the purpose of applying modern technology with the aid of computers and other electronic equipment to administrative and instructional functions among member schools.
-Each of the member schools supports ACCESS based upon a per-pupil charge, which was \$44.75 for fiscal year 2019.
-The Youngstown Community School fee was \$15,132 for fiscal year 2019.
-Of this amount, the School paid \$11,835 to ACCESS and \$3,297 was paid by the federal E-Rate program.
+The School paid ACCESS a fee of \$4,000 for transport services, and a fee of \$8,534 for internet services, for a total of \$12,534.
+Youngstown Community School pays 10% of this fee, \$1,253 and 90%, \$11,281 is E-Rate eligible.
+The School paid \$3,134 for student and fiscal services, this fee is not E-Rate eligible.
+The School paid a total of \$4,387 for fiscal year 2021.
 ACCESS is governed by an Assembly consisting of the Superintendents or other designees of the member school districts.
 The Assembly exercises total control over the operation of ACCESS, including budgeting, appropriating, contracting and designating management.
 All ACCESS revenues are generated from charges for services and State funding.
 Financial information can be obtained by contacting the Treasurer at the Mahoning County Educational Service Center, who serves as fiscal agent, at 100 Debartolo Place, Youngstown, Ohio, 44512.